nicktfranklin/GeneralizingToGeneralize/README.md

 # Simulations and analyses for "Generalizing to generalize: when (and when not) to be compositional in task structure learning"
 ___

+For details explaining the logic of the simulations and experiments, please refer to our paper: [bioRxiv](https://www.biorxiv.org/content/10.1101/547406v2)

 ### Installation Instructions